SachinduNethmina/qachatbot/readme.md

 You will see an output like this:

-User: What is Python?
+User: What is youtube?
-Bot: Python is a high-level programming language.
+Bot: YouTube is a video-sharing platform that allows users to upload, view, and share videos.